Who Is This Credit Card Best For?

 Additionally, you can pool your points together with up to seven other friends or family members and share points with one another.
 This is unique among airline rewards programs.

-There is no set rewards rate for a given flight like with many other airlines.
+There is no set rewards rate for a given flight.
 Instead, the cost in points of a flight is related to its actual dollar cost.
 As the dollar price fluctuates with demand, so too will the point cost.
+Overall, The Balance found that JetBlue TrueBlue points are typically worth more when used for economy flights.

-Overall, rewards points worth at least 1 cent per mile are a solid value.
-The Balance’s analysis found that TrueBlue points are worth an excellent 1.32 cents each when redeemed for JetBlue flights.
-You can get even greater value—1.50 cents per mile—for JetBlue travel packages, which include airfare.
+As a general rule of thumb, credit card rewards points worth at least 1 cent per mile are a solid value.
+The Balance’s analysis found that TrueBlue points are worth an excellent 1.42 cents each when redeemed for JetBlue flights.

 How to Get the Most Out of This Card

-You can maximize your rewards from this card by making sure to spend at least $1,000 within the first three months in order to snag the sign-up bonus.
-Make sure to use your card especially for JetBlue purchases, and when you go to the grocery store or to a restaurant.
-Finally, don’t be tempted to carry a balance on this card—the 1.32 cents per point value for JetBlue airfare won’t be worth it if you pay interest.
+You can maximize your rewards from this card by first spending at least $1,000 within the first three months in order to snag the bonus.
+Make sure to use your card for all JetBlue purchases, and when you go to the grocery store or to a restaurant.
+Finally, don’t be tempted to carry a balance on this card—the rewards won’t be worth it if you have to pay interest.

 JetBlue Card’s Other Features